-Our services include housing, employment, insurance, confidentiality matters, credit, government benefits or public accommodations, wills, power of attorney and guardianship contracts.
+Our services include housing, employment, immigration, insurance, confidentiality matters, credit, government benefits or public accommodations, wills, power of attorney and guardianship contracts.
 Today, ALRP serves almost 1,500 clients each year in 7 counties surrounding the San Francisco Bay in over 2,000 legal matters, and our volunteer panel numbers over 700.

 The ALRP AIDS Housing Advocacy Project (AHAP)